papamarkou/GeometricMCMC.jl/README.md

 Each of the 6 MCMC routines return 2 `Float64` arrays with `opts.mcmc.nPostBurnin` rows and `model.nPars` columns each.
-The `mcmc` array holds the simulated MCMC chains, while the `z` array holds the zero variance control variates, i.e. minus half the gradient of the log-target.
+The `mcmc` array holds the simulated MCMC chains, while the `z` array holds the zero-variance control variates, i.e. minus half the gradient of the log-target.

-### Calling the zero variance routines
+### Calling the zero-variance routines

-The `mcmc` and `z` arrays can be passed as arguments to the `linearZv` or `quadraticZv` functions in order to compute the linear or the quadratic zero variance Bayesian estimators:
+The `mcmc` and `z` arrays can be passed as arguments to the `linearZv` or `quadraticZv` functions in order to compute the linear or the quadratic zero-variance Bayesian estimators:

     linearZvMcmc, linearCoef = linearZv(mcmc, z);
     quadraticZvMcmc, quadraticCoef = quadraticZv(mcmc, z);